Curvature of the spine (checking). Tenderness at your fingertips or how to reboot a relationship Checking the rectus abdominis muscle

 For a properly built person, performing such a test will not cause any difficulties.

-If the distance is too large, that is, the palm passes very easily, and there is still a gap, this indicates an excessive lordosis of the lower back - with Scheuermann's disease or with a flat-concave back.
+If the distance is too large, that is, the palm passes very easily, and there is still a gap, this indicates excessive lordosis of the lower back - with Scheuermann's disease or with a flat-concave back.

-Original entry and comments on
+Original post and comments at

 Guys, we put our soul into the site.
-Thanks for that
+Thank you for that

-for discovering this beauty.
+that you are discovering this beauty.
 Thanks for the inspiration and goosebumps.

-Join us at Facebook And In contact with
+Join us on Facebook And VKontakte

 Today website shares with you exercises to test and develop flexibility.